tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/多人视频会议/TRTCMeeting (Android)_intl_en.md

 |-----|-----|-----|
 | enable | boolean | true: enables; false: disables. |

 >?
-After this feature is enabled, the result of volume level evaluation by the SDK will be obtained in `onUserVolumeUpdate`.
+After this feature is enabled, the result of volume evaluation by the SDK will be obtained in `onUserVolumeUpdate`.

 ## Screen Sharing APIs
 ### startScreenCapture